-The first part of the course (about 67%) provides an introduction to the Internet and the basic methodologies of computer systems performance evaluation, including a detailed discussion of Internet protocols and applications, wired and wireless networking technologies, and networking research paradigms.
+The first part of the course (about 60%) provides an introduction to the Internet and the basic methodologies of computer systems performance evaluation, including a detailed discussion of Internet protocols and applications, wired/wireless networking technologies, and networking research paradigms.

-By the end of the course, students should be well-prepared to do advanced graduate-level research in networking or closely-related areas.
+By the end of the course, students should be well-prepared to do high-quality research in networking or closely-related areas.

 CPSC 641 lectures take place Tuesdays and Thursdays at 9:30am in SA 123.

 - April 5, 2018: Here is the class photo that Courtney took for us today.

 - March 1, 2018: Student in-class presentations start next week, and run through most of March.

 - January 9, 2018: Assignment 1 (due February 1) and Assignment 2 (due February 15) are both ready now.

 - January 8, 2018: First lecture is January 9 at 9:30am in SA 123.
 See you there!

 - January 8, 2018: General welcome message sent to CPSC 641 class list in D2L.

 - January 6, 2018: Initial prototype of a skeletal D2L site for CPSC 641.